-Complaints about credit cards rose by 20 percent in 2016, according to data from the Consumer Financial Protection Bureau, coinciding with a surge of dissatisfaction with reward programs.
+Complaints about credit cards rose by 20 percent in 2016, according to the Consumer Financial Protection Bureau, along with a surge of dissatisfaction with reward programs.
 American Express, Barclays PLC and Citibank topped the gripes list

 Store-card giant Synchrony Financial, which was the top complaint-getter in 2015 and 2014, fell to fourth place in 2016 as its complaint rate improved.
 Barclays PLC and Citibank came in second and third positions.

 While the number of complaints is small compared to the size of the U.S. card business, which conducted about $3 trillion in purchases in 2016, they probably reflect only a small fraction of card users’ dissatisfaction.
 That’s because relatively few people know the CFPB exists, not to mention its complaint window.

 In addition to credit cards, billing disputes, identity theft, fraud and closed accounts were also top sources of complaints.
 Credit cards were the first financial service the agency took complaints about when it opened its complaint window in 2011.
 Now cards are the fifth-largest source of complaints, after debt collection, credit reporting, mortgages and bank accounts or services, according to the agency’s annual report.

 People lodge a complaint with the bureau when they can’t resolve a problem with the company directly.
 The CFPB verifies that the consumer is a customer of the company they are complaining about, and asks for the company’s side of the story.
 At the end of the dispute process, the agency records whether the company paid a refund or other form of “relief,” such as a correction of credit report data.
 Also recorded is whether the company’s solution satisfied the customer, or not.